 The Circulating Tumor Cell Initiative's goal is to transform the CTC-Chip into a robust technology that will allow detailed studies across multiple different types of cancer.

-The Center for Computational Discovery (CCD) uses computational, bioinformatic, and statistical approaches to analyze complex biological datasets for basic discovery, translational, and clinical research.
+The Center for Cancer Systems Discovery uses computational, bioinformatic, and statistical approaches to analyze complex biological datasets for basic discovery, translational, and clinical research.

 The Molecular Profiling Laboratory (MPL) provide technological support to Cancer Center investigators.